cosmos/sdk-tutorials/hello-world/tutorial/index.md

 }
 ```

 ## 4\.
-Store Information about the Timed-out Packet
+Store information about the timed-out packet

 Store posts that have not been received by target chains in `timedoutPost` posts.
 This logic follows the same format as `sentPost`.